ytechie/msdevshow/src/render/2015/05/project-centennial-with-john-sheehan/index.html.md

 ###John Sheehan

- - Distinguished Engineer in Windows
- - Architect of the Windows App Model
- - Came into Microsoft through the acquisition of Softricity, where he was Chief Architect
-  - SoftGrid (the Softricity product) became Microsoft App-V, an app virtualization product
+John is Distinguished Engineer in Windows, and Architect of the Windows App Model.
+He came into Microsoft through the acquisition of Softricity, where he was Chief Architect where of the product SoftGrid.
+SoftGrid became Microsoft App-V, a current Microsoft app virtualization product

  - [@dumbnose](https://twitter.com/dumbnose)
  - [John's Microsoft Blog](http://blogs.msdn.com/b/johnsheehan/)
  - [Project Centennial Build Session by John](http://channel9.msdn.com/Events/Build/2015/2-692)